Abstract Art for Office Energy and Focus

 Where to Place Abstract Art in a Workspace

-Knowing what art to choose is one thing.
+Knowing what high-end art pieces to choose is one thing.
 But where and how you place it matters just as much.
 Bad placement can mute a powerful piece.
 Strategic placement lets it influence the room.

 Behind the desk